gkz/LiveScript/README.md

 - `switch`-`case`-`default`

-  Same as switch-when-else in original, but requires less indentation.
+  Same as switch-when-else in original (multiple conditions, auto `break` insertion), except it:

+  - requires less indentation:
+    `case`/`default` are placed at the same level as `switch`.
+  - supports falling through:
+    If the last expression of `case` block is `fallthrough`, it inserts `/* fallthrough */` instead of `break`.

-      $ coco -bpe 'switch x
+      $ coco -bsp
+      switch x
       case 1, 2 then 3
       case 4    then 5
+      case 7    then 8; fallthrough
-      default 6'
+      default 6

       switch (x) {
       case 1:
       case 2: